 NASA Center Summer Internships

-- Information: Internships at NASA centers and associated facilities.
+Internships take place at NASA Centers and associated facilities.
 Students work with a full-time mentor at one of the NASA Centers or facilities on a hands-on research project.
-Students can also participate in seminars, social events, and enrichment opportunities offered at the Centers.
+Students can also participate in seminars, social events, and enrichment opportunities.

 NASA Academy Summer Internships

-- Information: The NASA Academy is a unique summer institute of higher learning whose goal is to guide future leaders of the Space Program by giving them a unique perspective on the entire NASA system.
+The NASA Academy is a unique summer institute of higher learning whose goal is to guide future leaders of the Space Program by giving them a unique perspective on the entire NASA system.
 It includes a 10-week residency program on the campus of a NASA research center.
 During this residency, students work closely with NASA researchers on on-going projects, work with other residents on team projects, and attend discussions with experts from both inside and outside NASA.
-Programs at Ames, Glenn, Goddard, Langley, and Marshall.
+Lodging and meals are provided.
+NASA Academy programs are regularly open at Ames, Glenn, Goddard, Langley, and Marshall.

-- Eligibility: U.S. citizens, permanent residents, and citizen of participating European Space Agency countries.
-Lodging and meals provided.
+- Eligibility: Open to U.S. citizens, permanent residents, or citizens of a participating European Space Agency country

 OTHER INTERNSHIP OPPORTUNITIES

-Experience cutting-edge research in the planetary sciences at LPI or Johnson Space Center working one-on-one with top-notch planetary scientists.
+Experience cutting-edge research in the planetary sciences at the Lunar and Planetary Institute (LPI) or Johnson Space Center working one-on-one with top-notch planetary scientists.
 Open to both U.S. citizens and foreign nationals.

-Each summer the Space Telescope Science Institute brings 15 to 20 students to Baltimore, Maryland, for a Space Astronomy Summer Program (SASP).
+Each summer the Space Telescope Science Institute (STSCI) brings 15 to 20 students to Baltimore, Maryland, for a Space Astronomy Summer Program (SASP).
 SASP lasts ten weeks and students work with researchers and staff on projects ranging from astronomical research to science writing, software development, and preparation of scientific data for public release.
-There are no restrictions on who may apply, foreign students may apply.
+There are no restrictions on who may apply.